-With the exception of the major supermarkets and established online retailers, it has continued to be a particularly difficult time for the UK's retail sector.
-A succession of household names have continued to join the seemingly endless list of casualties in a sector struggling even before the pandemic.
-Yawning gaps on the high street, a proliferation of American candy stores and empty shopping centres stand as testament to a sector that has changed beyond all recognition.
-Traditional retailers have been forced to adapt to the changing habits of their customers, while online retailers and delivery companies have benefited from a significant change in customer habits.
+With the exception of the major supermarkets and established online retailers, it has continued to be a difficult time for the United Kingdom's retail sector.
+A succession of household names has continued to join the seemingly endless list of casualties in a sector struggling even before the pandemic.
+Yawning gaps on the high street, an unwelcome proliferation of American candy stores and empty shopping centres stand as testament to a sector that has changed beyond all recognition.
+Traditional retailers have been forced to adapt to the changing habits of their customers, while online retailers and delivery companies have benefited from the growth of e-commerce.
 Investors will continue to rethink how they see retail assets and there will be a renewed focus on repurposing available space for residential, logistics, leisure and other more innovative uses.
 A number of major high street retailers have confirmed plans to diversify and to repurpose upper floors of flagship stores as offices or for residential purposes.
-For example, John Lewis has entered into a new residential rental homes joint venture with abrdn as part of its ambition to build 10,000 new homes over the next decade.
-The government has also proposed measures to help rejuvenate high streets and town centres.
 Despite high vacancy rates, there is some cause for optimism as a number of value operators have confirmed plans to expand and smaller independent operators have the opportunity to take prime space vacated by larger chains on flexible and affordable terms.
+There are some positive signs on Oxford Street, the United Kingdom's most famous shopping street, with the repurposing of vacant retail buildings and the return of HMV to its original home, replacing an American candy store.
 Pop-up retail and food outlets that can adapt quickly to events and demand have become an established part of the market.

-While London's West End has benefited from a gradual uptick in international and domestic visitors, the city remains much quieter as workers continue to stay at home.
+While London's West End has bounced back with the return of office workers and visitors, the city remains much quieter as workers continue to stay at home.
 Those workers returning are at their highest concentration in the middle of the week, and the city is noticeably quieter on Mondays and Fridays.
 This has made it difficult for the coffee shops and other businesses dependent on a consistent flow of customers to build up a proper head of steam.
 Restaurants and bars have, however, struggled to find staff in a tight labour market.
-For those fortunate enough to survive lockdown, the ensuing cost of living crisis means the pressure is back on for retail and leisure operators as discretionary consumer spending falls back.
+For those fortunate enough to survive lockdown, the ongoing cost of living crisis means the pressure is still on for retail and leisure operators as costs continue to rise and discretionary consumer spending falls back.